Last Updated on June 7, 2021 by Nancie

 In my experience, most birds sit on or next to a suet feeder and eat for a few minutes.
-Starlings however settle on top of a suet cage and eat and eat and eat until the suet is gone.
+Starlings however settle on top of a traditional style suet cage and eat and eat and eat until the suet is gone.
 They won’t move, except maybe for a squirrel, so other birds get nothing.
 So how do you protect your suet from being totally eaten by starlings?

 Option 1: Slice Up the Suet Block

-The first strategy I discovered by accident.
+The first strategy was one I discovered by accident.
 I noticed that when there is only an inch or two of suet left in the bottom of a suet cage dangling by a chain, starlings have more trouble settling in to eat it all.

 Starlings typically like to sit on top of the suet feeder rather than cling.
-And if they do cling, they don’t really want to hang upside down.
-They can still get to it but because they can’t really get comfortable, they don’t sit there nearly as long.
+And if they do cling, they don’t really like to hang upside down.
+They can still get to it, but because they can’t really get comfortable, they don’t sit there nearly as long.

 Option 2: Hang Suet Upside Down

 I then read about another solution to protect suet from starlings.
 This approach lets you put out the whole suet block.
-To do it, you peel the thin plastic top cover on purchased suet blocks.
+To do it, you peel the thin plastic top cover off a purchased suet block.
 Leave the suet inside the package’s thicker plastic bottom and sides.
-Put the whole thing in the suet cage feeder.
+Put the whole thing in a traditional style suet cage feeder.

-When I was using cage-style suet feeders, I had several of regular-sized suet feeders (like C&S EZ Fill Suet Basket) and two extra-large ones (like Pine Tree 1451 Wire Feeder for Large Cake).
+When I was using cage-style suet feeders, I had several regular-sized suet feeders (like C&S EZ Fill Suet Basket) and two extra-large ones (like Pine Tree 1451 Wire Feeder for Large Cake).
 All of them got the plastic treatment.
 I purchased hooked chains to hang the feeders from my local bird store (Mother Natures.)
 These are similar to the Homestead 33″ Bird Feeder Chain).